PDAL/PDAL/doc/stages/writers.gdal.rst

 output_type
     A comma separated list of statistics for which to produce raster layers.
     The supported values are "min", "max", "mean", "idw", "count", "stdev" and "all".
-The options may be specified more than once.
+The option may be specified more than once.
 [Default: "all"]

 window_size
-    The maximum distance from a donor cell to a target cell when applying a fallback interpolation method.
+    The maximum distance from a donor cell to a target cell when applying the fallback interpolation method.
 See the stage description for more information.
 [Default: 0]